 What You Can Eat and What You Can't

-Meal replacements include six flavors of 200-calorie protein meal bars, 8 pre-made protein meal shakes, and six flavors of powdered protein shake mixes (to be mixed with skim milk).
+Meal replacements include a variety of flavors in their original and advance protein meal bars, premade protein meal shakes, and powdered protein shake mixes (to be mixed with skim milk).

 For the meal you provide, Slimfast recommends filling half of your plate with vegetables (such as green beans, carrots, eggplant, spinach, or broccoli); a quarter with lean protein (beef, poultry, pork, tofu, or fish); and the remaining quarter with starch (whole wheat pasta or bread, brown rice, potatoes, or corn).